kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic example**

 Translating our example from above.
-First of all we have job seekers that need to be notified for a job posting
+First we have jobseekers that need to be notified for a job posting
 ```php
 class JobPost
 {